Deputyship Solicitors in Northwich, Cheshire

 - Personal Welfare Deputyship: The deputy makes decisions about the individual’s health, medical treatment and care, including decisions about where they live and what medical treatments they receive.

-To apply for a Deputyship Order, you need to submit an application to the Court Of Protection.
+To apply for a Deputyship Order, you need to submit an application to the Court of Protection.
 The process includes providing medical evidence confirming the individual’s lack of mental capacity, selecting a suitable deputy and completing the necessary application forms.
 The Court may also schedule a hearing to assess the application.

-The process of applying for a Deputyship Order can take several months, as it involves gathering medical evidence, completing forms and waiting for the Court Of Protection to review the application.
+The process of applying for a Deputyship Order can take several months, as it involves gathering medical evidence, completing forms and waiting for the Court of Protection to review the application.
 If a hearing is required, this may further extend the timeline.

 A deputy has significant responsibilities, including: